joelgardner/bnb-book-blog-app/Post1.md

 ##### Frontend
 Let's use [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/), as the pair provides a simple way to reason about the data-flow and state inside our app.

-<p style="color:#666">*[Vue.js](https://vuejs.org/) is another library that's enjoying a ton of use, and some people swear by it over React.
+>*[Vue.js](https://vuejs.org/) is another library that's enjoying a ton of use, and some people swear by it over React.
 But as I said earlier, I'm a loyal soldier (and I'm not a big fan of the Angular-like html attributes Vue employs, but to each their own!).*

 We'll use the amazing [create-react-app](https://github.com/facebookincubator/create-react-app) package to supercharge our setup time.
 It provides tons of boilerplate we'd otherwise have to write ourselves to get stuff like [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/) working.
 Run the following: